NCSU-Libraries/pandas-code4lib-2017/README.md

     jupyter notebook

 At this point, a web browser should open with a listing of the files in the repository.
 You're ready to go!

+### For participants who already use Python 3

+If you already have Python3 and pip installed on your machine, you don't need to install Anaconda.
+You can just clone the workshop GitHub repository and run the same commands as above.

 ## Authors